SimonKrenn/eldritch-base.nvim/README.md

 Matching color configurations are available for:

+- Tmux
 - Kitty
 - iTerm2

-Please see their respective documentation for how to use these color configurations.
+Please see those tools' respective documentation for how to use these color configurations.